woodsmanlucas/react-movie-website/README.md

 ### serve -s build

-Or serve it from a static server
+Or serve the build folder from a static server